zhaw-timetable/zhawo/README.md

 #### Decisions

 - Decided to not implement any more features in this final sprint, instead focusing on writing documentation (Projektarbeit Bericht), refactoring and test coverage improvements
+- Sprint is extended by one week because of end of semester milestone

 <hr>